-A supervised practicum is the required capstone course for the degree.
-The practicum provides the candidates with an opportunity to teach childhood learners with disabilities in a school setting under the direction of a cooperating teacher and a college supervisor.
-For those students initially
+A supervised practicum/student teaching is the required capstone course for the degree.
+The practicum/student teaching provides the candidates with an opportunity to work with/teach childhood learners with disabilities in a school setting under the direction of a cooperating teacher and a college supervisor.
+For those students with initial certification, an individual research project may be substituted under the direction of the student's advisor.